MuckRock/documentcloud/docs/api/api.md

       the `id__in` filter.
 * `POST /api/documents/process/` &mdash; Bulk process documents
     * This will allow you to process multiple documents with a single API call.
-      It expects to receive a JSON object with a single property `ids`, which should be a list of IDs to re-process.
+    Expect parameters: `[{"id": 1, "force_ocr": true}, {"id": 2}]`
+    It expects a list of objects, where each object contains the ID of the document to process, and an optional boolean, `force_ocr`, which will OCR the document even if it contains embedded text if set to `true`
 * `GET /api/documents/search/` &mdash; [Search](#search-help) documents
     * TODO: in depth search help
 * `GET /api/documents/<id>/` &mdash; Get document